mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

 <br/>

 To cast the aforementioned dynamical systems interpretation into the language of probability and information theory we first have to explain how we can capture [epistemic](https://en.wikipedia.org/wiki/Epistemology) notions such as belief and evidence.
-We also have to formalize a mathematical relationship between how we update our old beliefs with new evidence to get new beliefs.
+We also have to formalize a mathematical relationship between how we update our old beliefs with evidence to get new beliefs.
 We can capture this relationship with the following:

 $$ \text{New Level of Belief} = \text{Strength of New Evidence} \times \text{Old Level of Belief} $$